soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 * Be open to feedback and **act upon them**

 The discussion was ok.
-I did not excel with flares on the other hand it was not pathetic either.
+I did not excel with flares.
+On the other hand, it was not pathetic either.

 ## Sixth round (ALP)

-*This round got rescheduled for 3 times, and finally, on the fourth, the force acted in my favour.
-Two weeks after the fifth round.*
+*This round was rescheduled for three times, and finally, on the fourth, the force acted in my favor two weeks after the fifth round.*

 ALP's theme was *Invent and Simplify.* Which has probable questions like this: